CIA Fitness Reports

 Report 2: Everett Howard Hunt

-The Agency employed Hunt to serve as an Intelligence Officer in 1949.
-Hunt transfers to Mexico City in 1950 and later to Washington, he became a Directorate for Plans Operations Officers in 1953.
+The Agency employed Hunt to serve as an Intelligence Officer in 1949 and Hunt transferred to Mexico City in 1950 and later is assigned to Washington D.C. when he became a Directorate for Plans Operations Officers in 1953.
 By 1957, Hunt was at Uruguay station and returned to serve at Agency headquarters in 1960.
 Except for just over a year he spent as a Contract Employee in Madrid, Hunt serves for most of his remaining career in Washington D.C.
-He retired in 1970 and subsequently worked for the Nixon administration.
+He retired in 1970 and subsequently worked for the Nixon administration and ended his career with disastrous results.

 Report 3: George E. Joannides